kristofferahl/go-centry/README.md

 ```

 ## Arguments
 A command may also accept any number of arguments.
-All arguments not matching the options of a command will be passed on to the function.
+All arguments not matching an option of a command will be passed on to the function.

 *`// file: hello.sh`*
 ```